tytydraco/yessleep/out/Do_not_go_to_the_Minnesota_starvation_experiment_site_They_are_still_hungry.md

 And my lease is up next month.
 I don't think I'm going to renew it.

-If you're reading this, stay away from the old Laboratory of Physiological Hygiene on the University of Minnesota campus.
+If you're reading this, stay away from the old laboratory of the University of Minnesota campus.
 Don't go near it.
 Don't try to investigate.
 They've sealed it now, but seals can be broken.

-And whatever you do, if you're ever anywhere near Stadium Village and you hear scratching sounds coming from underground, if you smell that rendering plant smell mixed with vinegar and wrongness, run.
+And whatever you do, if you're ever anywhere near that place and you hear scratching sounds coming from underground, if you smell that rendering plant smell mixed with vinegar and wrongness, run.

 Because they are still hungry.